Hi-ZenanXu/Syntax-Enhanced_Pre-trained_Model/README.md

 For more details about our paper, we refer the interested readers to the xxxxx.

 ## Pre-training Data
+We randomly collected 1B sentences from publicly released common crawl news datasets \cite{NIPS2019_9106} that contain English news articles crawled between December 2016 and March 2019.
+Then, we adopted off-the-shelf [Stanza](https://github.com/stanfordnlp/stanza) to automatically generate the syntax information for each sentence.
+It took a month and a half to get the results when running on 64 V100-32G.
+The average token length of each sentence is 25.34, and the average depth of syntax trees is 5.15.</br>

-We make the constructed 1B sentence public with the correponding syntax information to the community.</br>
+Now, we make the constructed 1B sentence public with the correponding syntax information to the community.</br>
-You can download the data from xxxx (preparing)
+You can download the data from xxxx (preparing).

 ### 1. File Structure
 Due to the large amount of data,  we split the results of raw syntax information into **11** sections instead of storing in a single file. </br>